Howard Eskin: Personal life

 Eskin's nickname, King, was given to him by Pete Rose.
 The Broadcast Pioneers of Philadelphia inducted Eskin into their Hall of Fame in 2011.

 Eskin often touts his affinity for a wardrobe that includes expensive jewelry and clothing, particularly fur coats for Eagles home games.
 He has been nicknamed "The King of Bling".
 Eskin sold a bobblehead doll of him wearing a fur coat, with the proceeds going to charity, in 2004 and 2005, which raised $75,000 for charity.
 The first 100 dolls in the 2005 version came with a special small diamond chip in his "bling" necklace.

 In 1997, Eskin was revealed as the "prominent Philadelphia sportscaster" who had sent a dozen roses to a woman five days before she was murdered by her husband.
 The woman had posted a fake profile on a dating site, identifying herself as a 25-year-old named "Brandice".
 A note sent with the roses was read during the guilty plea of Raymond Stumpf by his attorney: "Dear Brandice It was absolutely wonderful getting to know you.
 Hope to get to know you better.
 You were very thought-provoking and I do love your name.
-Love, Howard."
+Love, Howard".
 Eskin subsequently denied ever meeting with her and said the roses were nothing more than an innocent attempt to brighten a lonely woman's day.
 At his sentencing, in Montgomery County Court, Raymond Stumpf stated "I think the worst part was probably the day the roses came."
 Stumpf was sentenced to a term of 7 1/2 to 15 years for the killing.

+Eskin's son Brett "Spike" Eskin was a radio DJ on Philadelphia station WYSP.
+Spike Eskin later worked as the Brand Manager at 94.1 WIP and then served as the Vice President of Programming at WFAN New York.
+He returned to WIP in 2024.

+Philanthropy and activism

-He has sponsored numerous charity and fund-raising events off-the-air to benefit a particular humanitarian cause throughout the years, most recently for victims of Hurricane Katrina.
-He also does a bike-riding fundraiser to raise awareness for autism.
+Eskin has sponsored numerous charity and fund-raising events off-the-air to benefit particular humanitarian cause throughout the year.
+He has helped raise $400,000 for the Eagles Autism Foundation and organized bike-riding fundraisers to raise awareness for autism.
+Eskin has also raised more than $100,000 in funds for the Brandywine Valley SPCA and Providence Animal Centers and organized fundraising drives for the victims of Hurricane Katrina.

 On the air, he has advocated for issues such as public smoking bans and medical tort reform.

-Eskin's son Brett "Spike" Eskin was a radio DJ on Philadelphia station WYSP.
-Spike Eskin later worked as the Brand Manager at 94.1 WIP and is currently the Vice President of Programming at WFAN New York.
+Eskin was named "Man of the Year" by the Leukemia and Lymphoma Society named and the March of Dimes "Media Person of the Year" in 2003.
+In 2010, Eskin was given the March of Dimes Lifetime Achievement Award for Achievement in Radio.